Guide to Explaining your Otherkinity

 Once you have where to start and what to start with, the rest is a bit easier.
 Talk about how those thoughts or actions evolved over the years, and remember to outline any significant occurrences that help clarify your reasoning behind your nonhuman identity.

-The next important element of an intro: the community.
+The next important element of an intro:

 It's all well and good talking about yourself, but something that says a lot about you is how you first found out about otherkin and what your reaction was.
 What realizations stemmed from finding out about otherkin?
 Was it a word to describe experiences you already took note of, or did it help you to start paying attention to them?